La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 dansu
 : … dances

-Here, the verb **melbi** adds an additional meaning as it is placed to the left of another verb: **zdani**.
-The left part is usually translated using adjectives and adverbs.
+Here, the relation **melbi** adds an additional meaning as it is placed to the left of another relation: **zdani**.
+The left component is usually translated using adjectives and adverbs.

-Compound verbs are a powerful feature that produces richer meanings.
-You just string two verbs together, and the left part of such compound verb adds a flavor to the right one.
+Compound relations are a powerful feature that produces richer meanings.
+You just string two relation words together, and the left component of such compound relation adds a flavor to the right one.

-We can put **le** (e.g. with a number) to the left of such compound verb getting a compound noun:
+We can put **le** (e.g. with a number) to the left of such compound relation getting a richer argument term:

 le pa melbi zdani
 : the beautiful home

-Now you know why there was **cu** after nouns in our example:
+Now you know why there was **cu** after head terms in our example:

 > **le pa prenu cu tavla mi**
 > _The person talks to me._